British Open snooker 2021: 'All about the W' – Stephen Hendry battles to victory, Mark Selby defeats Shaun Murphy

 Allen edges Evans in 'Battle of the Exes', Trump survives scare to advance at British Open

-At the age of 52, the seven-times word champion missed a brown with the rest on the cusp of 3-1 win as Wakelin cleared to force the deciding frame, but Hendry held his nerve in the decider with both men missing chances among the balls to scramble over the line.
+At the age of 52, the seven-times word champion missed a relatively simple brown with the rest on the cusp of a 3-1 win as Wakelin cleared to force the deciding frame, but Hendry held his nerve with both men missing chances among the balls to scramble over the line.

 "I'm very pleased to win the match.
 It's all about getting the W," said Hendry.
 "To get the win is great especially in front of a crowd.